tstatler/doctools/guides/node/cli/publish/README.md

 When you publish a new version of an application it becomes the deployed and active application.
 By default, you cannot republish a version of an application that was previously published.
 Use the **\--force** command option to force republish of the application (see example below).

+When a version is republished it becomes the active and deployed version, regardless of whether it's active or not currently.

 You can un-publish a specific version of an application, whether it's currently deployed or not.
 See the [unpublish](http://docs.appcelerator.com/cloud/latest/#!/guide/node_cli_unpublish) command for details.